malleoz/dolphin-lua-core-action-test/Readme.md

 RenderText(text, start_x, start_y, colour, size) // Displays custom text on screen.
 (0,0) is the top left.
 Colour is the hex code 0xRRGGBB.
 The regular size is 11.

 CancelScript() //Cancels the script

+SetFrameAndAudioDump(enable as Boolean) // enables or disables frame and audio dumping
 ```

 For the following input/controller functions: